 U is symmetric positive definite.
-The local rotation R is output by the modifier
+The local rotation R is encoded

 as a particle property named

 Rotation.
 From this, the angle of rotation (in radians) for each particle can subsequently be

 By default, the modifier obtains the reference particle positions from the currently loaded simulation sequence by evaluating the data pipeline at animation time 0.
 This default mode is denoted as "Constant reference configuration" in the user interface.
 If desired, OVITO allows you to pick an animation frame other than 0 as reference.

 Alternatively, you can let OVITO calculate incremental deformation quantities using the "Relative to current frame" option.
 In this mode, a sliding reference configuration is used, based on a relative time offset with respect to the current configuration.
 Negative offsets correspond to a reference configuration preceding the current configuration in time.
 An offset of -1, for example, lets OVITO use the animation frame immediately preceding the current frame as reference.
 Note that, in this case, deformation quantities cannot be calculated at frame 0, because there is no preceding frame.